Common questions about the SSH terminal for iPhone and iPad.

 Yes.
 SSH into the Mac Mini from your iPhone or iPad, attach to the tmux session running Claude Code, Codex, Cursor background agents, Aider, or Cline, and interact with the agent from the terminal.

 Yes.
 Single-finger scroll through tmux scrollback without entering copy mode.
-Shift-Tab, Esc, Ctrl-C, arrow keys, and a dedicated tmux detach button are always visible on the toolbar.
+Esc, arrow keys, Shift-Tab, a sticky Ctrl key (tap Ctrl then B for the tmux prefix), and a dedicated tmux detach button sit on the keyboard toolbar, which you can rearrange.

 In the iOS Keychain on-device only, protected by the Secure Enclave.
 Passwords do not sync via iCloud.
 Connection metadata (hostnames, usernames, ports) syncs via CloudKit; credentials do not.